 The Spectra Graph provides a powerful tool to determine if the installation has achieved an adequate margin of operation.
 It also eliminates the possible effects of mechanical vibration and external RFI (Radio Frequency Interference).
 Mechanical vibration and external RFI can cause other types of Doppler flow meters to be inaccurate.
 The Spectra Graph display provides keypad control keys that allow adjustments of application dependent parameters, if required, while observing the results of these adjustments.
-Application dependent parameters are the Low and High Limit Cursors and the Noise Cursor.
-In most cases, only the Noise Cursor will be required to be adjusted.
+Application dependent parameters, only the Noise Cursor will be required to be adjusted.